Here's a short introduction to some of our most common terms. Let's start learning the Trustpilot lingo so you'll feel more comfortable here!

-We've linked each term to another article that has in-depth information about that product, feature or thing - click on any term to read a more in-depth explanation.
+We've linked each term to another article that has more in-depth information about that product, feature or thing.

 Application Programming Interface is a set of routines, protocols, and tools for building software applications.
 An API specifies how software components should interact.
 Tasks become automated without any user intervention or knowledge.
 APIs allow you to merge Trustpilot review invitations and response processes into your CRM or email client, adding to the security and customization options of your current system.

 The Automatic Feedback Service (AFS) is one of Trustpilot’s invitation methods.
-When configured with your webshop or email system, the AFS sends an email to customers, inviting them to write a review of their buying or service experience on Trustpilot.
+AFS automatically sends emails to your customers to invite them to review your company after they have a buying or service experience.

 Basic Invitations is an invitation method where you invite your customers to leave a review on Trustpilot using your own email service.
-You simply copy the link found under the Basic Invitations module, and paste it into the emails you send to your customers, but be aware that reviews collected in this way are not automatically shown as 'verified' reviews on the Trustpilot site.
+Copy the link found under the Get Reviews module in the Trustpilot Business platform, and paste it into the emails you send to your customers.
+Be aware that reviews collected this way are not automatically shown as verified reviews on the Trustpilot site.

-Business Generated Links is another of Trustpilot's invitation methods and is designed mainly for companies that are not allowed to share their customers' personal information with third parties.
+Business Generated Links is an invitation method for companies that are not allowed to share their customers' personal information with third parties.
 This method is often used by financial and healthcare institutions.

 The Category badge displays a company’s ranking in a particular category.

 Trustpilot's Compliance Team is part of a larger unit within Trustpilot called Trust & Transparency.
-Our Compliance Team safeguards trust by protecting Trustpilot's review platform from fabricated reviews or other misuses of our service, and combating fraudulent behavior.
-They help to ensure that users and companies are following Trustpilot’s guidelines.
+Our Compliance Team protects Trustpilot's review platform from fabricated reviews or other misuses of our service, and combats fraudulent behavior.
+They help to ensure that users and companies follow Trustpilot’s guidelines.

-The Embedded review form is a version of the review form designed to be embedded in the check-out flow inside a company's web page, which allows customers to post reviews on Trustpilot directly from a company's website.
+The Embedded review form is a version of the review form designed to be embedded in the checkout flow inside a company's web page.
+This allows customers to post reviews on Trustpilot directly from a company's website.